psFried/roperator/README.md

 The [EchoServer example](examples/echo-server/README.md) is a good first example to look at to see how everythign fits together end to end.

+### Master branch status

+The master branch includes work for the upcoming 0.2.0 release.
+This includes a few minor breaking changes.
+If you want to submit a bugfix PR against the 0.1.x branch, then use `release-0.1` as the base branch for that.

 ### Dependencies

 - Rust 1.39 or later